devjairamirez/NZHEB-TPO-GovHack2025/README.md

 - ⚖️ Make inequities visible
 - 🚑 Deliver fairer, faster outcomes for all New Zealanders

-⚡ **In short: A prototype vision for a connected, measurable, and equitable health system.**ogs or raise an issue in the repository.
+⚡ **In short: A prototype vision for a connected, measurable, and equitable health system.**

 ## License
 See `LICENSE` for details.